-I am a BACP Registered counsellor offering one-to-one counselling in person at our Brighouse office, by telephone or online.
+I am a BACP Registered counsellor offering workplace and individual counselling from our Brighouse office, by telephone or online.
 I have experience in working with work-related stress, feeling sad or overwhelmed, depression, anxiety, post-traumatic stress, bereavement, low self-esteem, relationship difficulties, loneliness, those adapting to life with a chronic illness.

 I draw from person-centred, humanistic and cognitive behavioural approaches to adapt what’s needed in each situation.
 My training in mindfulness, breathing and relaxation techniques have proven useful in management of anxiety symptoms and for general wellbeing and self-care.